redwoodjs/rwsdk.com/src/app/addons/blog/data/posts/your-react-meta-framework-feels-broken.md

 ## The Abstraction Trap

 Frameworks promise simplicity, but often deliver indirection.
-Modern frameworks don’t just abstract the platform, they abstract your own code!
+Modern frameworks don't just abstract the platform, they abstract your own code!

 And you, the developer, are stuck trying to reason about your app in plain JavaScript...
 Whilst your framework speaks in tongues.

-It’s death by a thousand cuts.
+It's death by a thousand cuts.

-You write a function, but it’s not really a function: it’s a macro wrapped in a build step.
+You write a function, but it's not really a function: it's a macro wrapped in a build step.

-You see a type: but it’s not defined anywhere.
-It’s generated at build time, and you won't know it's broken until the generation step is run.
+You see a type: but it's not defined anywhere.
+It's generated at build time, and you won't know it's broken until the generation step is run.

-Every layer hides the layer beneath it, until you’re debugging a stack trace that feels like it came from another planet.
+Every layer hides the layer beneath it, until you're debugging a stack trace that feels like it came from another planet.

-This isn’t developer experience.
+This isn't developer experience.
 This is a mirage.
-Real DX doesn’t require a glossary.
-It doesn’t hide execution.
-It doesn’t make your editor lie to you.
+Real DX doesn't require a glossary.
+It doesn't hide execution.
+It doesn't make your editor lie to you.
 It's meant to be idiomatic!

-And we’ve normalized it.
-We tell ourselves that if we just learn the right mental model, it’ll all click.
+And we've normalized it.
+We tell ourselves that if we just learn the right mental model, it'll all click.
 But the truth is, many frameworks today ask you to abandon the mental model of JavaScript itself:

 They fight the web.
 They abstract the platform.
 They demand trust instead of understanding.

-## What if it didn’t have to be this way?
+## What if it didn't have to be this way?

-What if you could build full-stack apps without rewriting JavaScript’s rules?
+What if you could build full-stack apps without rewriting JavaScript's rules?

 - No custom syntax.
 - No invisible transformations.
 (Besides JSX, React, and TypeScript)